Top image: Plain Sight, (Installation detail) by Bonnie Craig, from her 2014 U-Hang exhibition

 Alejandro Ball, 2018

-For 2019 we are delighted to invite Alejandro back to guest curate Digital U: Extreme Views Part 2.
+For 2019 Alejandro Ball was invites back to guest curate Digital U: Extreme Views Part 2.
 This series will examine the collision of at & environment in the digital age.
-On the selection of artists for exhibition, Alejandro wrote:
+On the selection of artists for exhibition, Alejandro said:

 “When deciding on the artist line-up for this year’s Digital U Extreme View’s exhibition programme, what really mattered to me was the engagement with the curatorial brief I set out – on both a medium and or, a conceptual level.
 Over the past year I had been personally engaged with work related to alternative technologies that could represent a shift in political and economic power on the Internet, yet at the same time there was a concurring fascination with the environmental conditions of our planet and the impact technology has towards this.
 In many cases from my observation, when the question of global environmental health is brought up, luddite-types of ideology arise, for instance the call to return to nature.
 However, for me personally these types of calls are sometimes hypocritical, mainly because of the question: “What is nature, or the natural?”